skiedrowski/rest-tools/Readme.md

+>
+> This repo is superseded by skiedrowski/sktooling containing the Jakarta EE 10 version.
+>
+> The `main` branch will still be maintained for JavaEE 8
+>

     WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING WARNING W W																														W
     W   Be warned that using Basic authentication does not provide any encryption.
 You need some sort of transport 		    W